ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 For the full SUIT Manifest example binary, see {{suit-uri}}.

-### Example 2: Having one SUIT Manifest including the Trusted Component Binary
+### Example 2: Having a SUIT Manifest include the Trusted Component Binary

 This subsection shows a SUIT manifest example containing the entire Trusted Component Binary using the integrated-payload (see {{I-D.ietf-suit-manifest}} Section-7.6).